AjayKrishnaDerebail/movie/README.md

 5. CRUD Operations: Administrators can log in to access the admin dashboard.
 From there, they can add, update, or delete movie and theater information as needed.
 Customer Can login an perform customer operations

-## Configuration

-The Online Cinema Ticket Booking System can be configured using the following files:

-- `application.properties`: This file contains configuration properties such as the database connection details, server port, and other application-specific settings.

 </div>